 One of the nice aspects of this community service project is the ability to use donated fabrics and reuse the freezer paper.
 The freezer paper can be used multiple times – don’t throw it away once its’ been used!
 For this project I would highly recommend a brand name freezer paper and as experience has proven, the Crayola or Tulip brand fabric markers have proven consistently successful.
 Crayola has a classpack fabric marker which contains 80 fabric markers and is wonderful for classrooms or group events.

 Draw Draw Draw!

 The classroom quilt also called an art block quilt can be assigned a theme if desired.
 Use your own instincts depending upon the age of the artists or interest of the artists.
 As this groups of quilts were designated for Project Linus, many of the blocks have a happy and cheery get well theme.
 The quilts below were drawn by a group of students from different schools in a metro area who participated in a diversity program.
-They did a wonderful job drawing the squares and contributing to comforting a child with a homemade comfort quilt.
+They did a wonderful job drawing the squares and contributing to comforting a child with a homemade comfort quilts.

 Backing For the Quilt